 Your completed credits are listed on your Degree Audit Report (DARS).
-You can find your DARS in the portal under Academics-Personalized Links-View Degree Audit Report.
-Your completed credits are listed in the green box near top of the page in the Current Earned column.
-Your current courses are in the Anticipated Additional column and do not count as part of your completed credits.
+You can find your DARS in Student Planning under the Progress tab.
+Your completed credits are shown on the progress bars on the top right of the page.

-Please bring a proposed schedule for next semester and be ready to tell the advisor which requirement each class you want to take is fulfilling.
+Please plan your intended classes in Student Planning and be ready to tell the advisor which requirement each class you want to take is fulfilling.
 If you have other questions or forms that need to be signed, make sure to bring them with you as well.

 In your second term, you should take SISU-140, College Writing Seminar, Elementary II of your language, Math or SISU-106 and ECON-200.
 If ECON-200 is full, complete a different General Education class.
 If you finished your language through the Intermediate II level already, you do not need to take an additional language.
 Take another General Education class instead.